iterative/dvc.org/static/docs/commands-reference/commit.md

 Let's edit one of the source files.
 It doesn't matter which one.
 You'll see that both Git and DVC recognize a change was made.

-If we ran `dvc repro` at this point the pipeline would be reproduced.
-But since the change was inconsequential, that would be a waste of time and CPU resources.
+If we ran `dvc repro` at this point, this pipeline would be reproduced.
+But since the change was inconsequential, that would be a waste of time and CPU.
-That's especially critical if the pipeline takes a long time to execute.
+That's especially critical if the corresponding stages lots of resources to execute.

 ```dvc
 $ git add src/train.py